-The best answers will independently identify many of the literary devices in the text and use well chosen examples.
-Furthermore the candidate will reflect upon the effect these have on the reader.
+The best answers will independently identify many of the literary devices in the text (what the flowers and the bee imply) and use well chosen examples.
+Furthermore, the candidate will reflect upon the effect these have on the reader.
 The candidate should, more or less, use correct concepts for literary analysis in a way that shows their understanding of these devices.
-The best answers will also provide precise observations on the main features of the text based on a close reading of the text.
+The best answers will provide precise observations on the main features of the text based on a close reading of the text.
+The candidate will also comment on the struggle between the two characters, and give an interpretation of the ending in light of the text as a whole.